MercuryIntermedia/Sample_Json_Movies/README.md

 Build a simple Android app, following Kotlin and Android best practices, that displays movie information.
 Use your choice of architecture and libraries.
 The goal is to demonstrate a level of Android competency and code quality.

-No consideration will be given to the aesthetics of the app since this is to be used as a sample of code, and not a "designed" product.
+No consideration will be given to the aesthetics of the app since this is to be used as a sample of code, and not a "designed" product, but a well thought out approach to the UI code is expected.

 App requirements
 -------